cout/baby_metroid/NOTES.md

 | 0h     | 2     | $FFFF                         |
 | 2h     | 1     | Kill quota to open grey doors |

+The enemy pointer is a 16-byte offset into bank $A0, pointing to the enemy header for the enemy to be spawned.

+#### Enemy property bits

 The enemy property bits are: